Monarchism: United Kingdom

 In England, royalty ceded power to other groups in a gradual process.
 In 1215, a group of nobles forced King John to sign Magna Carta, which guaranteed the English barons certain liberties and established that the king's powers were not absolute.
 King Charles I was executed in 1649, and the Commonwealth of England was established as a republic.
 Highly unpopular, the republic was ended in 1660, and the monarchy was restored under King Charles II.
 In 1687–88, the Glorious Revolution and the overthrow of King James II established the principles of constitutional monarchy, which would later be worked out by Locke and other thinkers.
 However, absolute monarchy, justified by Hobbes in Leviathan (1651), remained a prominent principle elsewhere.

 Following the Glorious Revolution, William III and Mary II were established as constitutional monarchs, with less power than their predecessor James II.
 Since then, royal power has become more ceremonial, with powers such as refusal to assent last exercised in 1708 by Queen Anne.
 Once part of the United Kingdom (1801–1922), southern Ireland rejected monarchy and became the Republic of Ireland in 1949.
-Support for a ceremonial monarchy remains high in Britain: Queen Elizabeth II, possessed wide support from the U.K.'s population.
+Support for a ceremonial monarchy remains high in Britain.
+Queen Elizabeth II, possessed wide support from the U.K.'s population.
+The current monarch of Britain is: Charles III.
+He assumed the throne on September 8th 2022, with the coronation on May 6th 2023.